azzajess/OSMC-LEDFX-WLED/README.md

 * Restart OSMC
 * In OSMC menu, go to Settings/System/Audio
 * And choose for Audio Output Device ALSA:snd_rpi_hifiberry_dac, Analog
 * You may now test out if audio works.
-I downloaded a plugin called Radio for internet radio
+I downloaded a plugin called Radio for internet radio via osmc plugins.
-* However we will need to set this back to ALSA: Loopback(), Loopback PCM in order to test if Reactive LEDs work.
+* We will need to change the audio device back to 'ALSA: Loopback(), Loopback PCM' in order to test if Reactive LEDs work.
 You should hear clicks when navigating through OSMC.

+Need to verify following...
 * Verifying it works!
 * From OSMC home via ssh `cd Music`.
 This is the folder for music we will be recording a sample in order to listen and verify audio is being captured.
 * In OSMC via monitor play some music via the Loopback pcm audio device (This should be set already)